-PRINCE2 is based upon a set of 7 principles which guide all aspects of the methodology.
+PRINCE2 is based upon a set of 7 principles which guide all aspects of the method.

 Since it is a project management methodology, it describes the roles and responsibilities of all members of the project management team.
 This includes higher levels such as the project board, as well as the project manager and team manager roles.

-It also covers a wide range of key project management themes – business case, organization, change, risk, planning, quality and progress.
-Success on a PRINCE2 project is measured by how well it enables the benefits to be realized by the customer organization.
+It also covers a wide range of key project management themes – business case, organization, change, risk, planning, quality, and progress.
+Success on a PRINCE2 project is measured by how well it enables the project’s benefits to be realized by the customer organization.

-PRINCE2 also includes a full project management lifecycle which explains which role is responsible for taking key decisions at crucial times during a project.
+PRINCE2 also includes a full project management lifecycle which explains which role takes key decisions at crucial times during a project.

-PRINCE2 recognizes that on projects there are all kinds of products (outputs) which are produced by teams of people with various specialist skills.
-These teams have myriad ways of working and PRINCE2 does not attempt to guide how they should work.
+PRINCE2 recognizes that on projects there are all kinds of products (outputs) produced by teams of people with various specialist skills.
+These teams have myriad ways of working and PRINCE2 does not try to guide how they should work.

-Agile approaches were developed by engineers in the software industry in the 1990s when trying to address problems with software projects being consistently late, over-budget or delivering low quality software.
+Engineers in the software industry in the 1990s created Agile approaches when they were trying to address problems with software projects being consistently late, over-budget or delivering low quality software.

-Agile approaches don’t concern themselves with the wider questions about whether a project is worth it, or whether the benefits can be realized afterwards.
+Agile approaches do not concern themselves with the wider questions about whether a project is worth it, or whether the benefits can be realized afterwards.
 They do focus however on delivering value to the customer by delivering products incrementally, in the most efficient manner possible.

 Delivery of working products

-Agile methods are aimed at the teams doing the work - whether part of a project or not.
+Agile methods are delivery teams doing the work - whether part of a project or not.
 They focus on questions for the team such as ‘what needs to be delivered next week?’, and ‘is the working software what the customer needs?’